NikitaGordia/Kowalsky/README.md

    given dataframe.
 With ```export_test_set=False``` it exports ready for submission predictions.

-2. df - working with dataframe:
+2. df - module for working with dataframe:
     * ```corr``` - sort all correlated features.
     * ```handle_outliers``` - fill or drop columns with outliers.
     * ```log_transform``` - transform columns with log function.